jfroelich/eslint-plugin-comment-reflow/readme.md

 by moving some words into subsequent lines, it is also concerned with merging lines together, and moving some words into preceding lines.

+The third thing regards how to iterate over comments.
+ESLint docs say to use an AST selector so that you can optimally visit only the relevant nodes.
+Then it says comments are not in the AST, and that the only way to visit comments is to use the comments array.
+Then it turns out that comments are not clearly linked to lines.
+Instead, we have to iterate over comments, and then iterate over the lines involved in each comment.

 ## dev notes
 * install local, use `npm install ./localpath`
 * https://eslint.org/docs/developer-guide/working-with-rules